petrelharp/r-markdown-tutorial/Readme.md

-Since I give presentations sometimes not on the internet, this by default relies on a local installation of MathJax, so unless you've installed this on Debian/Ubuntu (`aptitude install libjs-mathjax`), to view tha maths properly you need to change the location in the Makefile.
+Since I give presentations sometimes not on the internet, this by default relies on a local installation of MathJax, so unless you've installed this on Debian/Ubuntu (`aptitude install libjs-mathjax`), to view the maths properly you need to change the location in the Makefile.

 The presentation will not render in Rstudio because: by default, `knitr` tries to process all code blocks;